A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Introduction

-Sections 8-15 present further applications.
-In Sections 8, we present axiomatizations of some extensions of the logic $\mathcal{DMSH}$ having finitely many finite characteristic matrices, including the ones corresponding to the ${\mathbb{DMSH}}$-matrices of order 3.
-In Section 9 we revisit the 3-valued Lukasiewicz logic and give an alternate definition for it.
-In fact, we show that the logic corresponding to the 3-valued De Morgan Heyting algebra is equivalent to the 3-valued {\rm{\L}ukasiewicz} logic.
-Section 10 presents axiomatizations of some extensions of the logic $\mathcal{DPCSH}$ corresponding to the variety generated by all 3-element $\mathcal{DPCSH}$-chains and also for the 3-valued logicscorresponding to each of the 3-element $\mathcal{DPCSH}$-matrices.
-Section 11 presents extensions of $\mathcal{DMSH}$ cooresponding to the variety generated by De Morgan Boolean semi-Heyting algebras and to the 4-valued individual $\mathcal{DMBSH}$-matrices.
-Section 12 axiomatizes De Morgan Goedel logic and dually pseudocomplemented Goedel logic corresponding to the varietiy generated by the De Morgan Heyting chains and the varietiy generated by the dually pseudocomplemented Heyting chains, as well as the logics corresponding to their subvarieties.

-In Section 13, we present axiomatizations for logics corresponding to several subvarieties of the variety $\mathbb{RDQDS}\rm t\mathbb{SH}_1$ of regular dually quasi-De Morgan Stone semi-Heyting algebras.
-Section 14 presents logics corresponding to several subvarieties of {$\mathbb{RDMSH}_1.$} In Section 15, we consider axiomatizations for the logic $\mathcal{JIDSH}$ and its extensions that correspond to some of the subvarieties of the variety $\mathbb{JIDSH}$.
-We conclude the paper with a direct and self-sufficient proof, in Section 16, of Theorem \ref{completeness_DMSH} as it applies to the lattice of extensions of the logic $\mathcal{DHMSH}$ and that of the subvarieties of the variety $\mathbb{DHMSH}$.
+In Section \ref{deducTheoExtensions}, we characterize the (axiomatic) extensions of $\mathcal{DHMSH}$ in which the ``Deduction Theorem'' holds.
+Sections \ref{S7}-\ref{Sec_JID} deal with applications of the results of Section \ref{SecFive} together with the algebraic results proved in \cite{sankappanavar2011expansions, sankappanavar2014a, sankappanavar2014b, sankappanavar2016, sankappanavar2017}.
+More specifically, in Section \ref{S7}, we present axiomatizations for some extensions of the logic $\mathcal{DQDSH}$ whose equivalent algebraic semantics are subvarieties of $\mathbb{DQDSH}$ generated by finitely many finite algebras, including two $2$-valued logics and twenty $3$-valued logics and three 4-valued logics.
+Then we revisit the 3-valued {\L}ukasiewicz logic and give an alternative axiomatization for it.
+In fact, we show that the logic corresponding to the 3-element De Morgan Heyting algebra is equivalent to the 3-valued {\rm{\L}ukasiewicz} logic.
+Thereafter, we give axiomatizations for extensions of $\mathcal{DQDSH}$ corresponding to the subvarieties of the variety $\mathbb{DQDBSH}$ generated by dually quasi-De Morgan Boolean semi-Heyting algebras, completing the solution to PROBLEM 2 mentioned earlier.
+We also give some extensions of the logic $\mathcal{DHMSH}$ which fail to possess the disjunction property.
+Section \ref{S8} describes some connections to Connexive Logic by showing that some of these 2-valued, 3-valued and 4-valued logics are, in fact, connexive logics.
+Section \ref{section_infinite_chains} gives axiomatizations for De Morgan G\"odel logic and dually pseudocomplemented G\"odel logic corresponding to the varieties generated by the De Morgan Heyting chains and the dually pseudocomplemented Heyting chains, respectively.
+It also provides axiomatizations for the logics corresponding to their subvarieties.
+In Section \ref{Sec_Rdqdstsh}, we present axiomatizations for new logics corresponding to several subvarieties of the variety RDQDStSH$_1$ of regular dually quasi-De Morgan Stone semi-Heyting algebras of level 1.
+Section \ref{Sec_Rdmsh} presents axiomatizations for logics corresponding to a number of subvarieties of RDMSH1 of regular De Morgan Stone semi-Heyting algebras of level 1, while Section \ref{Sec_JID} presents axiomatizations for logics corresponding to many subvarieties of JI-distributive linear semi-Heyting algebras of level 1.
+Section \ref{section_concluding_remarks} concludes the paper with several open problems for future research.